 Leigh Lake Trail is a 7.1 mile moderately trafficked out and back trail located near Moose, Wyoming that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 The Leigh Lake Trail follows the east side of Leigh Lake through a beautiful wooded area.
 The lake is nestled into a narrow corridor between the road and Mount Woodring and Mount Moran.
 The trail ends at Bearpaw/Trapper Lakes to the north.